Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Introduction

 In this paper, we use homogenisation via the method of multiple scales to derive explicit coupling conditions across an impermeable perforated membrane, allowing us to connect the concentration fields away from the membrane.
 Our membrane consists of an impermeable barrier periodically punctured with channels that are thin compared to their spacing.
 We consider both the limits in which gap height is much larger than gap width, which we call the long thin channel limit, and the limit in which gap height is around the same size as gap width, which we refer to as the $\mathcal{O}(1)$ aspect ratio limit.
-The multiscale (asymptotic) techniques we use to derive the effective coupling conditions to apply across our membrane are similar to those used to derive effective coupling conditions in wave transmission problems \cite{chapman_mathematics_2015,hewett2016homogenized}.
+The multiscale (asymptotic) techniques we use to derive the effective coupling conditions to apply across our membrane are similar to those used to derive effective coupling conditions in wave transmission problems in Faraday cages in \cite{chapman_mathematics_2015,hewett2016homogenized}.
+More generally, boundary homogenisation methods are widely used to obtain coupling conditions for wave transmission problems across thin interfaces \cite{delourme2012approximate,delourme2013well,marigo2016homogenization}.
 We exploit the extreme disparity in the spatial scales in our problem, with our derived effective coupling conditions formally incorporating channel lengthscale effects over bacterial lengthscales.
 Our results allow one to formally treat the membrane as a continuous boundary with effective conditions which couple the concentration on either side, and allow us to understand how these effective conditions depend on the microscale properties of the membrane.
 We derive coupling conditions for both steady and unsteady transport across the membrane.
 Notably, the coupling conditions we derive for the steady problem are mathematically equivalent to the standard permeability equation \eqref{permeationeq}, and we are able to explicitly determine the effective permeability $P_{\text{eff}}$ in terms of the microscale membrane geometry.
 In the unsteady case, we derive new effective coupling conditions, which gain terms with integrals in time i.e. generating emergent memory properties.
 We use our results to investigate how the microscale structure of the membrane impacts its effective permeability.
 Our analysis allows us to understand in which limits the constitutive models are valid, when one might expect them to break down, and the appropriate form of the coupling conditions in these scenarios.